 4. Get these reflective leg bands.
 One-size-fits-all.
 Cheap.
 They can keep your pants out of your chain (and prevent annoying grease stains).
 And they improve your visibility through color and reflection.

-5. You can even get reflective bike tires.
+5. You can even get reflective bike stickers for your frame and wheels.

 3. Learn how to Give Proper Biking Hand Signals